Share data securely using Delta Sharing

 Open sharing lets you share data with any user, whether or not they have access to Databricks.

 Databricks-to-Databricks sharing lets you share data with Databricks users who have access to a Unity Catalog metastore that is different from yours.
+Databricks-to-Databricks also supports notebook sharing, which is not available in open sharing.

 If you want to share data with users outside of your Databricks workspace, regardless of whether they use Databricks, you can use open Delta Sharing to share your data securely.
 As a data provider, you generate a token and share it securely with the recipient.
 They use the token to authenticate and get read access to the tables you’ve included in the shares you’ve given them access to.